peppicelli/resume/content/experience/odyssey.md

 project = "**The Odyssey Software Suite (or Triple A+)** was a `J2EE` web application dedicated to different professions within the private banking sector.
 It was including portfolio management, order management & client relationship management systems with encrypted databases." main_achievements = [
   "I did setup a nightly environment deployment which helped a lot the business analysts in their day to day interactions with the different clients.", "I did take over one of the main client customization in less than a week after the contract with the previous external consultant team was abruptly terminated.
-The client was so happy with my work that 6 months later, they requested my presence onsite at their expenses.", "All our GOLIVE weekends were successful."
+The client was so happy with my work that 6 months later, they requested my presence onsite at their expenses."
 ]
 date = "2017-03-24T16:14:39-05:00"
 start_date = "2008"